-We work closely with Black Women’s Rape Action Project, All African Women’s Group and Legal Action for Women.
+We work closely with All African Women’s Group, Black Women’s Rape Action Project and Legal Action for Women.

 Destitution is defined as not being able to afford to buy the essentials to eat, stay warm and dry, and keep clean.
 In the UK in 2015, about 1,252,000 people, including 312,000 children, were destitute at some point.
 People seeking asylum are cut off from all support when their legal case is refused.
 Those living on asylum support benefits get 50% less than the poverty line benefits that others in the UK receive.

 Our campaigning aims to highlight the destitution of women, as this is often hidden, and spell out the rape and other abuse it makes women vulnerable to.
 Women are less likely to sleep rough and instead have to exchange housework, childcare, and even sexual favours to survive.
 Thirty-five percent of destitute homeless women asylum seekers report being raped in the UK.
 Children are increasingly taken away from destitute mothers and families.